NorthMund/MonitoringBot/README.md

 - **Linux Only**: This bot is not compatible with other operating systems.
 - **Dependencies**: Ensure all Python dependencies are installed using the provided `requirements.txt` file.
 - **lm-sensors Configuration**: Always run `sensors-detect` after installing `lm-sensors` to configure hardware monitoring correctly.
-- **Customizable Intervals**: Modify the `metrics_frequency` variable in the script to set how often the bot checks server metrics (default is 60 seconds).
+- **Customizable Intervals**: Modify the `metrics_frequency` variable in the script to set how often the bot checks server metrics (default is 20 seconds).
+- **Token Management**: The bot will not run until a valid Telegram Bot API token is provided in the `token` file.

 ---